 The tongue is also the “Janitor” of the mouth and cleans up after feeding, throughout life.
 Even in a baby this is true and a baby with a white tongue that appears to have deposits on the surface may well have milk residues remaining because the tongue cannot rub against the palate.
 Sometimes these white surfaces can be mistaken for thrush and inappropriately treated with Nystatin but with no improvement.
 This appearance suggests the tongue movement may be restricted and this should be investigated to avoid many later issues in life ranging from gastro-intestinal and respiratory problems.

 General dental advice for mums and dads

-For more information, parents are advised to visit our website at www.nqsurgicaldentistry.com.au and investigate the extensive information available in the patient information area on care of children’s teeth, and many other areas of interest for patients.
+For more information, parents are advised to visit our website at www.nqsurgicaldentistry.com.au and investigate the extensive information available in the patient information areas on preventive dental care, care of children’s teeth, tongue and lip tie, and many other areas of interest for patients.

-4. Peres KG, Peres MA, Thomson WM, Broadbent J, Hallal PC, Menezes AB.
-Deciduous- dentition malocclusion predicts orthodontic treatment needs later: findings from a population-based birth cohort study.
+- Peres KG, Peres MA, Thomson WM, Broadbent J, Hallal PC, Menezes AB.
+Deciduous-dentition malocclusion predicts orthodontic treatment needs later: findings from a population-based birth cohort study.
 Am J Orthod Dentofacial Orthop; 2015147:492-8

 - Tham R, BowatteG, Dharmage SC, et al. Breastfeeding and the risk of dental caries: a systematic review and meta-analysis.
 Acta Pediatr; Suppl 2015; 104: 62-84

 - Rugg-Gunn A, Roberts GJ, Wright WG.
 Effect of human milk on plaque pH in situ and enamel dissolution in vitro compared to bovine milk, lactose, and sucrose.
 Caries Res: 1985; 19:327-334